prometheus/client_java/README.md

 registration time instead of `describe`.
 If this could cause problems, either implement a proper `describe`, or if that's not practical have `describe` return an empty list.

+## Contact
+The [Prometheus Users Mailinglist](https://groups.google.com/forum/?fromgroups#!forum/prometheus-users) is the best place to ask questions.

+Details for those wishing to develop the library can be found on the [wiki](https://github.com/prometheus/client_java/wiki/Development)